microsoft/sample-app-aoai-chatGPT/sharepoint2blob/README.md

 Folder Statistics in Azure storage explorer and OneDrive can be used to compare the number of blobs in container and files in Sharepoint respectively.

-3. Creating Azure Cogntive Search Index using `2022-10-01-preview` API.
+3. Creating Azure Cogntive Search Index using `2023-10-01-preview` [ingestion API](https://learn.microsoft.com/en-us/rest/api/azureopenai/ingestion-jobs/create?view=rest-azureopenai-2023-10-01-preview&tabs=HTTP).

 Continue read the following sections to learn more details about the deployed Logic App workflow.